-Ability to maintain a safe working environment, to safely address emergencies, to identify and resolve equipment issues, and to communicate effectively.
+Ability to maintain a safe working environment, to safely address emergencies, to identify and resolve equipment issues, to communicate effectively, and to serve as a lead worker providing direction to others.

 REGISTRATION, CERTIFICATION, OR LICENSURE

 May require specific U.S. Coast Guard certifications and/or document(s) appropriate for the vessel(s) being operated.